We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tea tree oil can help alleviate some of the itchiness associated with scabies, in addition to other treatments.

 The oil has not been found to be effective against the eggs that are buried deep within the skin.

-Tea tree oil can be purchased online.
 Some people are allergic to tea tree oil.
 People who are allergic should not use tea tree oil for scabies and should find an alternative method.

 2. Aloe vera

 Aloe vera is well-known for its soothing effect on sunburn and other skin ailments.
 Aloe vera is usually considered safe to use with minimal side effects reported.
-Aloe vera gel can be purchased online.

 More research is required to fully test the effects of aloe vera in the treatment of scabies.